If you buy something through a link on this page, we may earn a small commission. How this works.

 - Burdock root may have a moderate effect on anticoagulants and diabetes medications.

-- Dandelion may interfere with the absorption of antibiotics.
+- Dandelion may interfere with the

-- Artichoke leaf should not be used by those with gallstones as it may increase bile flow.
+- Artichoke leaf should not be used by those with gallstones as it may

 - Angelica root, yarrow, mugwort, and passionflower (among others) should not be used by pregnant women as it may cause harmful uterine contractions, miscarriage, or premature labor.